The Ultimate Carry on Luggage Size Guide

 Will your bag fit?
 Will you have to check it, pay for it, and hope that it shows up at baggage claim?

 We’ve all been there.
-That’s why you should only
+That’s why you should travel with

-The first step to traveling light is to learn rules.
-The second step is to get the right carry on luggage.
+The first step to traveling light is to learn the rules.
+The second step is to get the right carry on backpack.

 Carry on luggage sizes and weights differ by airline, fare type, and region.